us0p/interview_preparation/databases/concepts/sharding.md

   partition is further subdivided into sub-partitions using the same or some other method.

-When to use sharding?
+When to use sharding
 - Leveraging existing hardware instead of high-end machines.
 - Maintain data in distinct geographic regions.
 - Quickly scale by adding more shards.
 - Better performance as each machine is under less load.
 - When more concurrent connections are required.

-Advantages
+## Advantages
 - Availability: Provides logical independence to the partitioned database, ensuring the high availability of our application.
 Here individual partitions can be managed independently.